How CBD may help with moments of uncertainty

-Before we offer a solution, it’s important to define anxiety.
+Before we explain how CBD could help with moments of uncertainty.
 Anxiety, according to Mayo Clinic, is a medical condition that includes persistent and excessive anxiety and worry about activities or events – even ordinary, routine issues.
 This can manifest as intense or generalized anxiety.
 We all suffer from anxiety at some points in our lives, but some are more prone to it than others, and some life experiences or turn of events exacerbate anxiety.
 For example, coronavirus.

 More people than ever are worrying about their health, their family’s health, their employment, wellbeing, the future and the economy.
 What’s worse is we’re socially distanced – and anxiety thrives in times of isolation. sed anxiety to spread like wildfire.

-So what’s the solution?
+So could CBD help?
 If you are one of the millions of people struggling, we’ve got your back, with a little helping hand from mother nature.

 What is CBD?